 Australia typically seeks to include commitments on intellectual property in our free trade agreements to address international developments in, and achieve a more consistent approach to, the protection and enforcement of intellectual property.

-The DFAT webpage on Australia’s trade agreements provides details on existing agreements and current negotiations, including frequently asked questions on Intellectual Property and Public Health Issues in the Trans-Pacific Partnership Agreement negotiations.
+Information on Australia’s trade agreements provides details on existing agreements and current negotiations, including the Intellectual Property Chapter of the Trans-Pacific Partnership Agreement.

 Under the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA), Australia co-chairs the Intellectual Property Committee with Singapore and New Zealand.
 The Committee continues to develop and implement capacity building programs to further AANZFTA outcomes on intellectual property protection and cooperation.